brandur/facts-twitter/README.md

 facts-twitter
 =============

 A simple program that pulls a random fact from a Facts installation, and pushes it to Twitter.
 Provides an easy way to program a schedule for these pushes.
+See a sample of the running application at [@factsproject](http://twitter.com/factsproject).

 Setup
 -----